cambiegroup/flowchem/docs/user-guides/tutorials/using_api.md

 # Flowchem devices
 flowchem_devices = get_all_flowchem_devices()
 ```
-The variable ***flowchem_device*** in the code above is a dictionary with all devices connected through the API.
+The variable ***flowchem_devices*** in the code above is a dictionary with all devices connected through the API.
 With
-this variable, it is possible to access all components available in the device.
+this variable, it is possible to access all components available from the devices.
 In this example, the my-device
 has one component that can be accessed through the code below:

 ```python